1. Company Level

 Entering transport distances

-In order to enter the transport distances for all your materials through Excel, take the following steps:
+To enter the transport distances for all your materials through Excel, take the following steps:

 • Click ‘Export’;